Ted Sablay

 Diagnostic

 One specific problem.
 One clear solution.
-This is the fastest way to stop wasting practice time on the wrong fix.
+The fastest way to stop wasting practice time on the wrong fix.

 Best for